spine-tools/Spine-Toolbox/docs/source/parameter_value_editor.rst

 The time steps of a fixed resolution series are edited by the *Start time* and *Resolution* fields.
 The format for the start time is `ISO8601 <https://en.wikipedia.org/wiki/ISO_8601>`_.
 The *Resolution* field takes a single time step or a comma separated list of steps.
-If a list of resolution steps are provided then the steps are repeated so as to fit the data in the table.
+If a list of resolution steps is provided then the steps are repeated so as to fit the data in the table.

-The *Ignore year* option available for both variable and fixed resolution time series allows the time series to be used independent of the the year.
+The *Ignore year* option available for both variable and fixed resolution time series allows the time series to be used independent of the year.
 Only the month, day and time information is used by the model.

 The *Repeat* option means that the time series is cycled,